A definitive guide to recurring billing and subscription commerce

 Let’s dig in further to what recurring revenue is, what it does, and what you as a business or a consumer need to know to take full advantage of this dynamic and ever-evolving business model.

 Recurring billing occurs when a business provides a customer with a product or service on a regularly established cadence, such as monthly, quarterly, or annually.
-The business processes the customer’s payment for the subscription on an automatic, recurring basis, as set out by the terms of the subscription plan.
+The business processes the customer’s payment for the subscription on an automatic, recurring basis, as set out by the terms of the plan.

 The recurring model allows subscribers to amortize the cost of a product or service over time, rather than paying a large upfront cost.
 This is easily demonstrated by the widespread adoption of the SaaS (software as a service) model.
 Prior to SaaS, access to software involved purchasing a license which required a large upfront expenditure and manual software updates.

-Another highly successful subscription industry is the subscription box which provides convenient and regular replenishment of necessary commodities, such as diapers, razors, feminime care products, coffee, tea, and more, on a monthly or other cadence.
+Another highly successful subscription industry is the subscription box which provides convenient and regular replenishment of necessary commodities, such as diapers, razors, feminine care products, coffee, tea, and more, on a monthly or other cadence.
 The list of products available through a subscription box is as varied as it is long.

-Curated boxes are another type of recurring purchase that provide for an unexpected array of items around a particular theme, such as beauty and wellness, candy and other snacks, jewelry, art supplies, stationery and much more.
+Curated boxes are another type of recurring purchase that provide for an unexpected array of items around a particular theme, such as beauty and wellness, candy and other snacks, jewelry, art supplies, stationery, and much more.
 This surprise and delight found in every new box—in addition to overall cost savings compared to the per-item price—is what has made this vertical a subscription juggernaut.

 Due to the benefits of the recurring revenue model, many ‘traditional’ consumer brand manufacturers and retailers have been entering the space.
 For example, P&G (Gillette on Demand), Sephora (Play!), and Walmart (Beauty Box) have all launched new subscription businesses.
 The market has also seen significant M&A activity.
-Notable events include Unilever’s $1 billion acquisition of Dollar Shave Club (2016) and the $200 million-plus purchase of meal-kit company Plated by Albertsons, a prominent grocery chain.

 Another major advantage of the subscription model is the wealth of data that is generated from the events that occur over the entire subscriber lifetime.
 These include subscriber events such as plan upgrades, downgrades, and one-time purchases.
 Marketing events include promotions via different channels, media mentions, and messaging.
 Billing events typically refer to billing for renewals, add-ons, and other account adjustments.